WestpacCXTeam/GUI-source/switches/README.md

 [WBG](http://westpaccxteam.github.io/GUI-switches/tests/WBG/) |
 [BT](http://westpaccxteam.github.io/GUI-switches/tests/BT/)

 > These are very simple toggle switches ideal for use in settings or preference screens.
-The switch can be blank or contain a simple string for example;
-> yes/no, on/off etc. Please note: These switches are a fixed width.
+The switch can be blank or contain a simple string for example; yes/no, on/off etc. Please note: These switches are a fixed width.
 They are not for use with longs text strings.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Release History

+* v3.0.3 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
+	* Dependency: GUI_colors v3.0.4
+	* Remap active toggle text colour for STG brand
 * v3.0.2 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
 	* Migrate to relative CSS units (a11y) [#456](https://github.com/WestpacCXTeam/GUI-source/issues/456)